Teaching resource Portraiture and expression

 Exercise 1

-Think of three dramatic facial expressions such as laughter, shock or despair.
-You will create three quick portraits of your model posing with these expressions.
-As these are quick focus on exaggeration, expression and dynamic line rather than visual accuracy.
+Think of three dramatic facial expressions, such as laughter, shock, or despair.
+Create three quick portraits of your model posing with these expressions.
+Because these are quick studies, focus on exaggeration, expression, and dynamic line rather than visual accuracy.

 Exercise 2

-Set up your anatomical skull to draw, if you do not have one you can copy our skull picture on the page or find one online.
-You will now draw the skull paying attention to the shape of the skull.
-Think about the shapes of the eye sockets, cheek bones and jaw.
-The eyes are about half way down the skull and a human skull weighs about the same as a bowling ball so try to contain this sense of shape and weight.
+Set up your anatomical skull to draw.
+If you do not have one, you can copy the skull picture on the page or find one online.
+Draw the skull, paying close attention to its overall shape.
+Think about the forms of the eye sockets, cheekbones, and jaw.
+The eyes sit about halfway down the skull, and a human skull weighs roughly the same as a bowling ball, try to capture that sense of shape and weight.

 Exercise 3

-You will place a sheet of tracing paper on top of the drawing of the skull.
-Try to draw yourself form imagination on top of the skull.
-Use your hands to feel where your ears and eyes are placed in relation to your skull.
-This will help you understand how the facial features relate to the shape of the skull.
+Place a sheet of tracing paper on top of your skull drawing.
+Draw a head from imagination over the skull.
+Use your hands to feel where your ears and eyes sit in relation to your skull.
+This will help you understand how facial features relate to the underlying structure.

-Remember the eyes are very small in relation to the skull so resist the temptation to make them too big.
+Remember: the eyes are quite small in relation to the skull, so resist the temptation to draw them too large.

 Exercise 4

-For the final exercise let the model take on an exaggerated pose of laughter.
-Think about what you have learnt from the structure of the skull.
-This will give your drawing a clear structure and make the expressive element of the features and models face more believable to the viewer.
+For the final exercise, ask the model to take an exaggerated pose of laughter.
+Think about what you have learned about the structure of the skull.
+This will help give your drawing a clear foundation and make the expressive features of the model’s face feel more believable to the viewer.